 // Goal gate: model returned a final answer.

-// Execute each requested tool locally and append results.
+// Execute every requested tool locally, append results to context.

 for (const call of res.tool_calls) {